cityofaustin/janis/README.md

 ### Static build scripts

-Since we use React-Static as our framework to render our React components as a static progressive website, its important for us to be able to test the final static build locally.
+Since we use React-Static as our framework to render our React components as a static progressive website, it's important for us to be able to test the final static build locally.
 In order to do this, we have two scripts.

 **To build**
 ```